raul23/pyebooktools/examples.rst

 `:information_source:`

-  If you want to search ISBNs in a multiple-lines string, e.g. you copied-pasted many pages from a document, you must follow the ``find`` subcommand with a backslash ``\`` and enclose the string within double quotes, like so:
+  If you want to search ISBNs in a **multiple-lines string**, e.g. you copied-pasted many pages from a document, you must follow the ``find`` subcommand with a backslash ``\`` and enclose the string within double quotes, like so:

   .. code-block:: terminal